Domestic Violence Defense Attorneys in Cape Elizabeth, ME Defending Your Rights

 Table of Contents

-Types of domestic violence charges in Cape Elizabeth, Maine
+Common types of domestic violence offenses in Cape Elizabeth, Maine

-Domestic violence charges in Cape Elizabeth can involve a wide range of conduct—and all come with serious consequences.
+Domestic violence charges in Cape Elizabeth can involve a wide range of conduct and all come with serious consequences.
 From protective orders to felony convictions, these cases can quickly turn your life upside down.
-Prosecutors pursue domestic violence aggressively in York County, which is why understanding the specific charges you’re facing is critical to building an effective legal defense.
+Prosecutors pursue domestic violence aggressively in Cumberland County, which is why understanding the specific charges you’re facing is critical to building an effective legal defense.

 Domestic Violence Assault

-This charge involves intentionally, knowingly, or recklessly causing bodily injury—or offensive physical contact—to a household or family member.
+Domestic violence assault is defined under Title 17-A §207-A, involves intentionally, knowingly, or recklessly causing bodily injury, or offensive physical contact, to a household or family member.
 Common examples include:

 - Hitting, punching, or slapping